Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-b8EIuZb6-d8.md

 ### Transcript

-> are all the geysers in sync with the output that's a really good question i actually don't know hmm i don't think so because we're not we're not syncing with like a clock or anything like that i think they're synced by just like when they spawn or something so i don't i don't know actually maybe they are i have no idea actually because i have to ask like one of the programmers that actually implemented it see if they know
+> are all the geysers in sync with the output that's a really good question I actually don't know hmm I don't think so because we're not we're not syncing with like a clock or anything like that I think they're synced by just like when they spawn or something so I don't I don't know actually maybe they are I have no idea actually because I have to ask like one of the programmers that actually implemented it see if they know